duhrer/flockquencer/docs/patterns.md

 ## Arpeggiation Patterns

-When defining a pattern for use with arpeggiation, keep in mind that the first note of the first active step will be mapped to the played note, and all other notes will be played relative to that note.
-This increases the overall range of possible notes.
+When defining a pattern for use with arpeggiation, keep in mind that the lowest note of the first active step will be mapped to the played note, and all other notes will be played relative to that note.

+So, for example, if you want to play a major chord, you might define a pattern with a single chained step (see above), whose notes are C2, E2, and G2.
+If you use this pattern to arpeggiate and touch G1, the pattern will be shifted from being relative to C2 to being relative to G1.
+The notes G1, B1, and D2 would play until you released the G1 key.

+This relative mapping increases the overall range of possible notes.
 Let's say, for example, that you have created a two step pattern.
 The first step contains C0 (the lowest note possible to enter) and the second step contains C9 (one of the highest notes possible to enter).
 If you use this pattern to arpeggiate and play a C9 on the keyboard, the first step will play a C9, and the second step will play a C18.
 By inverting the pattern (first step C9, second step C0, playing note C0), it's possible to play notes as low as C-9.

 ## Using Patterns